We dream of a truly democratic, just and prosperous Guyana....

 SUPPORT FOR THE ARTS

 Support the Arts!
-It is a sad fact that the arts receive little or no support from the past PPP regime and the current government.
+It is a sad fact that the arts receive little or no support in Guyana.
 OVP will fight for funds to build an Arts Center like no other in Region 4.
-The Center will contain a recording studio, a fine arts gallery and a theater and will be managed by Regin 4’s multi-talented youth.
-It is time to unleash the creative genius of all Region 4’s youth – a genius that has been neglected for too long.
+The Center will contain a recording studio, a fine arts gallery and a theater and will be managed by Region 4’s multi-talented youth.
+It is time to unleash the creative genius of all Region 4’s youth and youth across the country – a genius that has been neglected for too long.
 The artistes involved in the Center will have the opportunity to earn a living from their art by running classes, selling their works, staging plays and the promotion of local music.
 In this way the Center will be self-sustaining.

 DECRIMINALIZATION OF MARIJUANA